3100, Accessibility

 • teamwork.

-The QM program must be developed and implemented in such a way that provides for ongoing evaluation of services.
+The QM program must be developed and implemented in a way that provides for ongoing evaluation of services.
 Grantees should have a comprehensive plan for the internal review, measurement and evaluation of services, the analysis of monitoring data, and the development of strategies for improvement and sustainability.

 The QM Committee must meet at least quarterly to: